nightscout/nightscout.github.io/docs/nightscout/setup_variables.md

 An optional form to enter treatments.

 Care Portal is an important plugin that gives access to the `Log a treatment` interface.
 Unlock it entering your API secret with the lock icon top right, then use the `+` icon to log a treatment.
+More information [here](../discover/#add-a-treatment-careportal).

 <img src="..\img\SetupNS14.png" style="zoom:80%;" />